slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 Request to join the [SLATE](https://www.cloudlab.us/show-project.php?project=SLATE) CloudLab project.

 Additionally, a SLATE account and CLI credentials are necessary.

-Instructions for doing this can be found [here](https://slateci.io/docs/quickstart/).
+A SLATE account can be created [here](https://portal.slateci.io/slate_portal).
+Click button that says "Sign Up" in the top right corner, and follow the prompts.

+Once signed in to SLATE, you can access your SLATE CLI token [here](https://portal.slateci.io/cli).
+This token is for the SLATE production API, and corresponds with an API endpoint of `https://api.slateci.io:443`.

+For more information about getting started with SLATE, consult our quick-start guide [here](https://slateci.io/docs/quickstart/).

-Comprehensive documentation for CloudLab can be found [here](http://docs.cloudlab.us/).
+Additionally, comprehensive documentation for CloudLab can be found [here](http://docs.cloudlab.us/).

 ## Launching CloudLab Experiment